 Since 2010, Genethon stepped up trials in humans and scored its first victories against the disease.

 A first gene therapy medication using technologies derived from pioneering research conducted by a team from Genethon obtained marketing approval from 2019 in the United States, then in Europe and Japan, for infant spinal muscular atrophy (type 1).

-Ten other products, developed by Genethon alone or in collaboration with partners, are now in clinical trials throughout the world for rare diseases in vision, liver, blood, the immune system and muscle.
-Eight others are in preparation for clinical trials for the next three years.
+Twelve other products, developed by Genethon alone or in collaboration with partners, are now in clinical trials throughout the world for rare diseases in vision, liver, blood, the immune system and muscle.
+Seven others are in preparation for clinical trials for the next three years.